samfeldstein/personal-site-astro/src/content/blog/iowa-state-fair-2024.md

 ---
-title: An Informal Guide to the Iowa State Fair
+title: Iowa State Fair (2024)
-description: An informal guide to the Iowa State Fair.
+description: An informal guide.
 pubDate: 2024-08-24
 location: Bondurant, IA
-tags: ["iowa-state-fair"]
+tags: ["fun"]
 ---

 This month I officially broke my one-year streak of not going to the Iowa State Fair, which is a streak I hate to maintain for any length of time.
 I don’t really have happy places but if I did the Fair would be one of them.
 We went to the Fair every year when I was a kid, though my earliest memories of it don’t go back very far.
 I think that’s because my brain can’t distinguish any of the twenty-five-ish Fairs I’ve attended and so instead of cataloging a highlight reel of memories it merged them all into one giant meta-Fair, a mental representation of what I think the Fair is and how I feel about it.
 And since that meta-Fair pretty much feels like joy, I’ve concluded that I must like it.